 Q2 Key Staff

-Please give an overview of the key staff within your organisation, and the key staff that would be deployed to manage this contract if you are successful, including provision of appropriately skilled and qualified staff to attend the switch on event to turn on the lights, at the SATC Christmas event, and to also carry out a switch on ‘practice’ within the 24 hours before.
+Please give an overview of the key staff within your organisation, and the key staff that would be deployed to manage this contract if you are successful, including provision of appropriately skilled and qualified staff (HERS registered) to attend the switch on event to turn on the lights, at the SATC Christmas event, and to also carry out a switch on ‘practice’ within the 24 hours before.
 You may include abridged CVs as separate attachments to support your response but it is not necessary.